 The goal of the VIVA Open Course Grants (formerly Course Redesign Grants) is to make textbook and course materials free to students by empowering faculty with the resources and time they need to develop their curricula using open, library, or no cost resources.

-The 2021 Recipients of VIVA Open Course Grants were announced on May 15, 2021.
+The most recent round of VIVA Open Course Grant recipients were notified on May 20, 2022.
 A summary of awarded projects can be found here.

 Questions about all VIVA Open grants can be sent to email@example.com.

 The VIVA Open Grants Program reduces the costs of higher education for Virginia students by eliminating the costs of textbooks and other course materials.
 These costs can be a significant barrier to student success, shaping everything from what majors are chosen to whether or not degrees are completed.
 The high cost of textbooks, technology and course materials means that students often do not purchase course materials, and their academic performance suffers as a result.
 Barriers to curricular resources have been further exacerbated by COVID-19.

 Although the need is clear, faculty who wish to develop courses using open or no-cost materials have little resources and time made available to them for these efforts.
 The VIVA Open Course Grant addresses this by providing support to empower Virginia educators to contribute to the field of open educational materials.

 Full or part-time faculty may apply for a grant to support the adoption of OER, including textbooks, software, and library resources that replace a traditional textbook, or a combination of OER and library resources.
 Grants will be awarded from $2,000-$30,000 and are designed to support faculty members in transitioning to course materials available at no cost to students.
 Successful applications will receive 75% of the funding at the outset of the project and the remaining 25% upon completion of a final report.